andygo52/odin-recipes/README.md

 This is a Summary Project for The Odin Project's Foundation course on HTML.
 It is an opportunity to put into practice what I have learned so far.
-I will be creating a website on Recipes, using HTML only (no CSS).
+For this project, I created a website on Recipes, using HTML only (no CSS).